rbfernan/myecs-terra/README.md

 **Note**: Run `vagrant destroy` in case you want to remove this VM from your system later on.

-The myecs-terra test chef recipe will install  the required softwares  into the VM and create the `/myecs-terra` diretctory (linking it to `<your project>` directory in the host system ).
+The myecs-terra test chef recipe will install  the required softwares  into the VM and create the `/ecs-terra` diretctory (linking it to `<your project>` directory in the host system ).

 ### Config Setup

+1. SSH to the VM `vagrant ssh` and switch to root user `sudo su -`  (if running on the virtualbox env)
+2. Go to the install directory  (e.g `cd /ecs-terra/`)
 1. `cd terraform-config`
 1. Open `vars.tf`, set the environment variables specified at the top of the file, and feel free to tweak any of the other variables to your liking.